Calchan/debian-install-scripts/README.md

   Proton packages as your favorite Wine implementations.
 Proton Experimental should be your default.
   Go back in major versions one at a time if Experimental doesn't work but it will be rare.

+- Install the Heroic games launcher.
+This is an alternative to the bloated Epic launcher.
+It works great and is full of useful conveniences.
+If you've been obediently redeeming these free Epic games every week you should have a fair number of them by now, some of them very good.
+Make sure you use Steam's Proton packages as your Wine implementation.
+None of the Epic games are old enough to require vanilla Wine.

+- Install Lutris for GOG and third-party games.

+- Install RetroArch straight from retroarch.com so you always have the latest version.

 - Install good old Wine for those old games which won't work with Proton.
 If you really need DXVK in vanilla Wine then you will have to install it along with `wine-development`.